Rich Froning Jr.: Diet and training

-Froning does not adhere to the Paleolithic diet nor Zone diet, both of which are popular in the CrossFit community.
+Froning does not adhere to the Paleolithic diet or Zone diet, both of which are popular in the CrossFit community.
 He states that he does not adhere to a specific diet plan, and does not count his calorie intake.
 He eats large amounts of peanut butter and drinks whole milk, both of which are not compliant with Paleo standards.
 During the day he typically does not eat an excessive amount, instead eating a large meal at night and drinking multiple Advocare protein shakes, combined with berries, almond milk, and peanut butter.

 He reports working out multiple times a day and, unlike other athletes, prefers not to take days off from training.
-Froning does not have a coach nor programmer who writes his workouts.
+Froning does not have a coach or programmer who writes his workouts.
 Instead, he often finds an exceptional athlete to be his training partner, such as Games athletes Dan Bailey and James Hobart.
+Froning utilizes regulated breathing exercises to help control his heart rate, and trains using a specialized mouthpiece designed to maximize the opening of the wearer's breathing passages.

 Some of Froning's methods are discussed in his 2013 memoir, First: What It Takes to Win.